tsnellgrove/dark_castle3/doc/to_do.md

 		- IDEA: rather than troubleshoot diamond inheritance for ages I will back this out and do MixIn 1st
 		- DONE: back out Item, Food, Garment, Weapon, and ItemMach bulk attributes & assignments
 		- DONE: move the 'bulk' to-dos to the bottom of the MixIn updates
-	- INPROC: create interactive.py module
+	- DONE: create interactive.py module
 		- DONE: create module file
 		- DONE: import Item from item.py and ViewOnly from base.py
 		- DONE: create OpenableMixIn class with is_open attribute and setters & getters